Expungement Lawyers to Help Clear Your Record

 Recently, Governor Roy Cooper signed a new expungement law that will reduce the waiting period to have non-violent misdemeanor and felony convictions expunged.
-The goal of Senate Bill 445, is to give more than 2 million North Carolina residents the opportunity to have their criminal history cleared faster.
+This means that these individuals will have their criminal history that qualifies under the new expungement laws removed from their records.
+The goal of Senate Bill 445 is to give more than 2 million North Carolina residents the opportunity to have their criminal history cleared faster.

 As of December 17, 2017, the new expungement law will alter the following things:

-- The wait period for Misdemeanor convictions is reduced from 15 years to five years
+- The waiting period for Misdemeanor convictions is reduced from 15 years to five years

-- The wait period for Felony convictions is reduced from 15 years to 10 years
+- The waiting period for Felony convictions is reduced from 15 years to 10 years

 - There will no longer be a limit placed on the number of dismissals that can be expunged